TheOdinProject/curriculum/javascript/computer_science/a_very_brief_intro_to_cs.md

 <div class="lesson-content__panel" markdown="1">

-  1. Watch [Introduction to Algorithms by David Malan](https://www.youtube.com/watch?v=6hfOvs8pY1k) on TedEd to see how to think about algorithms.
   1. Watch [What is an Algorithm?](https://youtu.be/e_WfC8HwVB8) on YouTube for a more structured look at solving problems using algorithms.
   1. Read this Quora answer about the [importance of algorithms in web development](https://qr.ae/py3NAc) to get some context for why we're going over this stuff.
   1. Watch [What is pseudocode?](https://www.youtube.com/watch?v=Rg-fO7rDsds)